namenai/Aux-Mod-Changelogs/Aux - 5-15-2019 - Aireium Update/README.md

 ```
 `PROTO` cause the name gets too long.

-This means that this is a prototype of the DC-15A made by namenai, N for namenai holy shit, so if theres any issues/suggestions/toughts you would go talk to namenai directly.
+This means that this is a prototype of the DC-15A made by namenai, N for namenai, holy shit, so if theres any issues/suggestions/toughts you would go talk to namenai directly.
 Class Z is for Zatama and Class R is for Rexi (RIP ⚰️).
 Ez PP ezy dont get it twisted now.
 - ### Infantry Based Prototype
     - #### Prototype Class N DC-15A
         - Semi auto only, shoots every 0.6 seconds which means rate of fire is 100 rounds per minute